sneumann/MetabolitDB/README.md

 Running the Docker-Files:
 - go to directory where Dockerfile is located (with the Docker Console, tested on Windows10)
 - execute 'docker build -t sneumann/predret:snapshot .'
-- docker run --name predret-server -d -p 8787:8787 -d sneumann/predret:snapshot
+- docker run -d -p 8788:8788 -d sneumann/predret:snapshot

 - The rocker/rstudio default login credentials are:
     username: rstudio